 The Physics of Soft Matter (PhySM) lab is part of the Physical Chemistry and Soft Matter group at Wageningen University and Research.

-We are a curiosity-driven bunch who like to study the hydrodynamical aspects of soft matter and biophysics.
+We are a curiosity-driven bunch who like to study soft matter mechanics in both biological and synthetic systems.
 We are particularly interested in key fundamental questions in both natural phenomena and industrial applications.
 To tackle them, we transform them into lab-scale bench-top experiments, and theoretical and/or numerical modeling exercises, and identify routes towards solutions.

 Our pursuit of science happens to come from a position of privilege, and we are aware that not everyone is exposed to the same kind of opportunities.
 We strive for equity, diversity, and inclusion as a team.
 Openly accessible education is one of our core principles.
 We exclusively use open-access software for teaching and research, and all our research data is also openly accessible.
 Most of our research is publicly-funded, which means that we also feel obliged to let the public know what we are doing with their support, which we try to achieve with our outreach activities.